-The broad purposes of the present paper are (1) to further extend the invariant-solutions approach to turbulence to spatially extended flows, towards the long-term goals of addressing spatio-temporal complexity in turbulence and aiding the effort to verify invariant solutions in experiment, and (2) to begin an effort to capture spatially isolated coherent structures that occur near the walls of shear flows.
-The specific results and organization of the paper are as follows.
-In § 2 we show that the spanwise localized solutions of Schneider et al. (2010, 2009) are not anomalous, but that localized versions of other spatially periodic solutions exist and can be constructed easily by a windowing and refinement method that, unlike edge-tracking, puts no restrictions on the number of the solution's unstable eigenmodes.
+The specific results and organization of this paper are as follows.
+In $\S 2$ we construct several spanwise localized solutions of plane Couette flow by a windowing and refinement method that, unlike edge-tracking, puts no restrictions on the number of the solution's unstable eigenmodes.
 We show how the symmetries of localized solutions result from the symmetries and phase of the underlying periodic solution.
-In \S 3, to further develop the invariant-solutions approach in experimentally accessible flow conditions, we construct localized traveling wave solutions of channel flow, by windowing and refining periodic solutions obtained by continuation from plane Couette conditions and by searching among turbulent simulation data.
-In doing so we find particularly intriguing traveling-wave solutions of channel flow whose vorticity is concentrated in the near-wall region, in spanwise and wall-normal localized structures that resemble lambda vortices in streamwise-developing channel flows.
-In \S 4 we analyze the tails of the localized solutions and show that they decay exponentially to laminar flow at the rate determined solely by the streamwise wavenumber of the solution, with far-field structure that is independent of the details of the core region.
+In $\S3$ , to further develop the invariant-solutions approach in experimentally accessible flow conditions, we construct localized traveling wave solutions of channel flow, by windowing and refining periodic solutions obtained by continuation from plane Couette conditions and by searching among turbulent simulation data.
+In doing so we find particularly intriguing traveling-wave solutions of channel flow whose vorticity is concentrated in the near-wall region, in spanwise and wall-normal localized structures that closely resemble structures deduced from numerical simulation data by Jeong et al. (1997) analyzed in terms of transient growth modes of streaky flow by Schoppa & Hussain (2002).
+In $\S4$ we analyze the tails of the localized solutions and show that they decay exponentially to laminar flow at the rate determined solely by the streamwise wavenumber of the solution, with far-field structure that is independent of the details of the core region.
 We examine scale separation and scaling in the streamwise Fourier harmonics and development of critical layers at large Reynolds numbers.